sigasi/sigasi_insights/content/tech/vhdl-physical-type-not-synthesizable-or-it-part-2.md

 ## Back to physical types

 But for now, let's focus on physical types.
-To pin everybody to the *facts*, here is a [/opinion/vetsmod-get-better-feedback-your-vhdl-code-snippets] example of physical types in action:
+To pin everybody to the *facts*, here is a [VETSMOD: Get better feedback from your VHDL code snippets](/opinion/vetsmod-get-better-feedback-your-vhdl-code-snippets) example of physical types in action:

 ```vhdl
 library ieee;